 Targeted Food Marketing to Youth

 Thank you for your interest in the Targeted Food Marketing to Youth online course.
 We are excited about the change this course will be taking.
 It will be reformatted for direct use by parents, grandparents, and adult caregivers.
-Please look for this new format in February 2016.
+Please look for this new format in Spring 2016.
 In the meantime, you may be interested in the additional resources listed below or the course’s reference list: Targeted Food Marketing to Youth References List (329 K PDF).

 If you have any questions, send an email to firstname.lastname@example.org.